BBC-Data-Unit/benefits_tribunals/README.md

 Our analysis found:

 - In England, Scotland and Wales, seven in every 10 tribunal appeals about benefits had been successful since 2018
-- Over the same period, some 500 people died before their initial challenge, their Mandatory Reconsideration, was decided.
-A further 421 tribunal cases were abated (meaning progress halted) because the appellant had died and no appointee had yet been found to continue appeals.
+- Over the same period, some 500 people died before their initial challenge, their Mandatory Reconsideration, was decided
+- A further 421 tribunal cases in England, Scotland and Wales were abated (progress halted) because the appellant died and no appointee had yet been found to continue appeals
 - In Northern Ireland, six out of every 10 appeals were successful since 2019.
 Sixty appeals had been lodged on behalf of people who died since 2013

 ## Data and sources